RaphaelRibes/GeCKO-MTruncatula/VARIANT_CALLING/README.md

 - Several directories containing the GATK data base and associated files (.json, .vcf and . tdb)

 **GENOTYPE_GVCFS directory**
-- If the VARIANT_CALLING was performed on the full genomic reference: this folder contains final variants_calling.vcf.gz file and its associated index (variants_calling.vcf.gz.tbi)
+- If the VARIANT_CALLING was performed on the full genomic reference: this folder contains final variant_calling.vcf.gz file and its associated index (variant_calling.vcf.gz.tbi)
-- If the VARIANT_CALLING was performed on the basis of a sub reference (subbams) and the positions of the variants (vcf file) were converted to the genomic reference, this folder contains final variants_calling_converted.vcf.gz file and its associated index (variants_calling_converted.vcf.gz.csi)
+- If the VARIANT_CALLING was performed on the basis of a sub reference (subbams) and the positions of the variants (vcf file) were converted to the genomic reference, this folder contains final variant_calling_converted.vcf.gz file and its associated index (variant_calling_converted.vcf.gz.csi)
 - **REPORTS directory** contains:
     - *variants_stats_VC.tsv*:&nbsp;&nbsp;&nbsp;&nbsp; file that summarizes the statistics per locus present in the vcf file before filtering
     - *variants_stats_histograms_VC.pdf*:&nbsp;&nbsp;&nbsp;&nbsp; file with histograms based on locus statistics before filtering